What’s it like to meet an elephant?

 Private Dinner with Baby Elephants

 We thought we would go all out and have the private dinner at the baby elephant camp.
 After a short drive to the camp we saw the open air cabana on a platform lit up with votive candles.
-We said hi to three ‘baby’ elephants (7 – 10 years old) and gave them snacks.
+We said hi to three ‘baby’ elephants (seven – ten years old) and gave them snacks.
 The cabana was decorated with curtains, fresh flowers, and candles.
-We lingered over a 4-course dinner for nearly 3 hours as we watched the elephants below.
-(We pre-selected a menu from about 8 options.
+We lingered over a four-course dinner for nearly three hours as we watched the elephants below.
+(We pre-selected a menu from about eight options.
 There was so much food – enough for several people.)
 After dinner, we did a Thai tradition of releasing a wish lantern.
 We lit a fuel cell under a large white balloon, let go, and watched it float into the sky.
 After we said goodbye to the elephants, the mahouts jumped on and took them to the forest to go to sleep.

 It was incredible to learn so much about Asian elephants and meet them in person vs. just looking at them from a distance.
 Michael visited Thailand in the late ’80s and saw the elephants working on the streets.
 After learning so much about their needs, it really hit home why this was so detrimental and the positive impact the NGOs achieve.